 How to Save or Download Twitter Threads

-Once you’ve unrolled a thread, you might unroll Twitter thread to PDF, share it with someone, or keep a copy in your notes.
-Methods for saving Twitter threads include converting to PDF via browser print, copying text to documents, bookmarking within Twitter, or using automation tools like Zapier:
+Once you’ve chosen to Unroll Twitter Threads, you can unroll Twitter threads to PDF, share them with others, or keep a copy in your notes.
+Methods to save Twitter threads include converting to PDF, copying text to docs, bookmarking within Twitter/X, or using automation tools like Zapier:

 1. Save as PDF